Tip: Activate javascript to be able to use all functions of our website

 Since 2015, the 2030 Agenda for Sustainable Development has been the compass for development cooperation.
 However, the seventeen goals are not only the decisive guideline for the international community, but also for each country itself.
 The SDGs apply universally, equally to all, and encompass the three dimensions of sustainability – social, environmental and economic.

 "Leave No one behind" – was the hopeful slogan at the time.
-But now, after half the time, the balance sheet is sobering.
-As things stand, most of the SDGs have not been achieved.
+However, it is now clear that the SDGs cannot be achieved without additional efforts.
 Far too many people are still left behind: they are poor, sick, hungry or have no electricity, no clean water, have to work under intolerable conditions or are discriminated against.
 They are not yet entitled to what they need for a decent life.
 The promises made in 2015 are far from being fulfilled.

 KfW is committed to the SDGs